cloudfoundry/diego-release/CONTRIBUTING.md

         createuser -d -P -r -s diego

 14. You should now be able to run the SQL unit tests.
-To run all the SQL backed tests, run the following command from the root of diego-release:
+To run all the SQL-backed tests, run the following command from the root of diego-release:

         RUN_SQL_TESTS=true ./scripts/run-unit-tests

-  This command will run all regular unit tests plus the etcd backed and sql backed unit tests including bbs and integration unit tests such as auctioneer/cmd/auctioneer where a backing store is required.
+   This command will run all regular unit tests, as well as BBS and component integration tests where a backing store is required in both etcd-backed, MySQL-backed, and Postgres-backed modes.

 ## <a name="deploy-bosh-lite"></a> Deploying Diego to BOSH-Lite